eclipse-tractusx/tractusx-edc/docs/samples/management-api-v2-walkthrough/1-management-api-oveview.md

 | Contract Agreement    | `<MANAGEMENT_URL>/v2/contractagreements`   |
 | Transfer Process      | `<MANAGEMENT_URL>/v2/transferprocesses`    |

-> Please note: The old Management API is now deprecated and is not tested for compliance.
-The `/v2` prefix is only a temporary part of the path and will be discarded once the migration to the new protocol is finished and the old API is taken out of service.
-Once that is done, the new management API can be reached through `MANAGEMENT_URL`.

 ## 2. Brief JSON-LD Introduction

 JSON-LD includes several important keywords that play a crucial role in defining the structure, semantics, and relationships within a JSON-LD document.
 Since some keys which are required in requests for the new management API aren't self-explanatory when you first see them, here are some of the most commonly used and important keywords in JSON-LD.